Janet Leigh: Career peak and hiatus

-Also in 1960, Leigh was cast in her most iconic role as the morally conflicted murder victim Marion Crane in Alfred Hitchcock's Psycho, co-starring with John Gavin, Vera Miles, and Anthony Perkins, and released by Universal.
+In 1960, Leigh played her most iconic role as the morally conflicted murder victim Marion Crane in Alfred Hitchcock's Psycho, co-starring with John Gavin, Vera Miles, and Anthony Perkins, and released by Universal.
 Leigh was reportedly so traumatized from watching her character's shower murder scene that she went to great lengths to avoid showers for the rest of her life.
 Released in June 1960, Psycho was a major critical and commercial success.
 For her performance, Leigh received a Golden Globe Award for Best Supporting Actress and was nominated for the Academy Award for Best Supporting Actress.
 Leigh's role in Psycho became career-defining and she later commented: "I've been in a great many films, but I suppose if an actor can be remembered for one role, then they're very fortunate.
 And in that sense I'm fortunate."
 Her character's death early in the film has been noted as historically relevant by film scholars, as it violated narrative conventions of the time, while her murder scene itself is considered among both critics and film scholars to be one of the most iconic scenes in cinematic history.

 Leigh and Curtis both had cameos in Columbia's all-star Pepe (1960), marking their last film together.
-In 1962, while Leigh was filming the thriller The Manchurian Candidate, Curtis filed for divorce.
-The divorce was finalized in Ciudad Juárez, Mexico, on September 14, 1962; the following day, Leigh married stockbroker Robert Brandt (1927–2009) in a private ceremony in Las Vegas, Nevada.
-Leigh would later comment that their divorce was the result of "outside problems", which included the death of Curtis's father.
 Next, Leigh appeared in the musical comedy Bye Bye Birdie (1963), based on the hit Broadway show.
 She was also in the comedy Wives and Lovers (1963) for director Hal Wallis at Paramount.

-Leigh took a three-year break from her acting career and turned down several roles, including the role of Simone Clouseau in The Pink Panther, because she did not want to go on location and be separated from her young daughters.
-She returned to film in 1966, appearing in multiple projects: the western Kid Rodelo (1966), and the private detective story Harper (1966), in which she played Paul Newman's estranged wife opposite Lauren Bacall.
+Leigh then took a three-year break from her acting career and turned down several roles, including the role of Simone Clouseau in The Pink Panther, because she did not want to go on location and be separated from her young daughters.

+Return to film and television

+Leigh returned to film in 1966, appearing in multiple projects: the western Kid Rodelo (1966), and the private detective story Harper (1966), in which she played Paul Newman's estranged wife opposite Lauren Bacall.
 She next portrayed a psychiatrist opposite Jerry Lewis in the comedy Three on a Couch, followed by a lead role in An American Dream, based on the Norman Mailer novel of the same name; the latter film received critical backlash.